WodkaRHR/Violet/Documents/characters.md

 - "trained" by Mistral
 - tried more to imitate him and also become and explorer
 - maybe we can add a "catchphrase" that he copied from Mistral (oder other mannerisms?)
+- or should he be another one of Faun's pupils?

 # Misc

 ## Elise
 - Half-sister of Larissa
     - Share same mother
+- more rational thinking
+    - point of conflict with Tann: he prefers his former assistant, Mistral, who also had a thing for legends

 ## Felix